JamesMcCullochDickens/Machine-Learning-Project/README.md

 Author: James Dickens, s.n.
 7118781

-CSI 5155: Machine Learning, Course taught by Dr. Herna Viktor.
+Final Project - CSI 5155: Machine Learning, Course taught by Dr. Herna Viktor.

 This is my code for the machine learning task of binary classification of the data available at http://archive.ics.uci.edu/ml/datasets/Census-Income+(KDD), which consists of